MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/work-with-fragments.md

 To create a new fragment, follow these steps.

 1. In the navigation pane on the left, select **Fragments**.
-1. Select **New Page Fragment**.
-A dialog box appears that shows all the available module types.
+1. Select **New**.
+A **New fragment** dialog box appears that shows all the available module types.
 As was mentioned earlier, fragments can be created from any module type.
 1. Select a module type for your fragment.

 The following image shows where to create a new fragment.